mrkmg/git-stream/README.md

     git checkout v0.7.0
     make test
     sudo make install
+    # To install the bash completion
+    sudo make install_completion

 By default, Git Stream will be installed to `/usr/local/bin`.
 If you would prefer to install somewhere else, you can change the prefix. for example: